-We

-SMITHCO INC.
+We SMITHCO INC.

 (Name of supplier)

 34 West Ave.
 Wayne, PA 19087 USA

-(Full address of the manufacture - authorized representative established in the Community must also give the business name and address of the manufacture)

-declare under our sole responsibility, that the product
+address of th of the manufacture - authorized representative established in the Community must also give the business name and e manufacture) der our sole responsibility, that the product

-Spray Star 1600P / 14-300-A
+Spray Star 1600P \ 14-300-A